RSPCA Shop Next Gen Education

 Life in a bag

-Goldfish in a plastic pag Goldfish are easily stressed and very often, fish that are won as prizes suffer miserably from shock, oxygen starvation or die from changes in water temperature, and many will die before their new owners can even get them home.
+Goldfish that are won as prizes often suffer miserably from shock and oxygen starvation.
+Many will die from changes in water temperature before their new owners can even get them home.

 It's already illegal in Scotland

-Currently in England and Wales, it's an offence to give animals away as a prize to anyone under the age of 16, unless accompanied by an adult.
+Currently, in England and Wales it's an offence to give animals away as prizes to anyone under the age of 16, unless accompanied by an adult.
 This differs from laws in other countries, for example Scotland, where it's an offence in almost all circumstances to give an animal away as a prize to anyone regardless of age.

 Prevent pets as prizes